Generic Name and Formulations:

 Treatment of patients with anaplastic lymphoma kinase (ALK)-positive, metastatic non-small cell lung cancer (NSCLC) as detected by an FDA-approved test.

 Monitor liver function tests (eg, ALT, AST, total bilirubin) every 2 weeks for the first 3 months, then monthly and as clinically indicated; test more frequently if transaminase and bilirubin elevated; withhold, resume at reduced dose, or permanently discontinue based on severity.
 Evaluate if presence of worsening respiratory symptoms; withhold if ILD/pneumonitis diagnosed; permanently discontinue if no other cause identified.
 Withhold for Grade 3 renal toxicity until recovery to ≤1.5×ULN, then resume at reduced dose; permanently discontinue if Grade 4 occurs.
 Monitor HR, BP regularly.
 If non-life-threatening symptomatic bradycardia occurs, withhold until asymptomatic or HR ≥60bpm; permanently discontinue in case(s) of recurrence or life-threatening bradycardia if no contributing concomitant medication identified.
 Assess CPK every 2 weeks for the first month and as clinically indicated; withhold, resume, or reduce dose based on severity.
+Severe hepatic or renal impairment/ESRD.
 Embryo-fetal toxicity.
 Pregnancy: avoid.
 Use effective contraception during and for 1 week (females) or 3 months (males) after final dose.
 Nursing mothers: not recommended (during and for 1 week after final dose).

 Increased bradycardia with concomitant antihypertensives or other drugs known to cause bradycardia.